Woollen mill manufacturer, Reid & Taylor

 Fred was two in 1880 when his father Henry obtained an uncontested divorce from his mother Mary.
 This was followed by two attempts by Mary to have it overturned on the claim that Henry had obtained the divorce by fraud, i.e. by promising her £100 per year and part guardianship of the children if she did not contest it.
 She was unsuccessful on both occasions and was ordered to pay costs.

-Their father Henry had a large house, Holmwood, built in 1885 on a hill above the New Town.
-He was a justice of the peace and was on the School Board, as well as being a member of the New Town Bowling Club and the Eskdale Curling Club, and was president of the Golf Club from 1903 to his death in 1909.
+Their father Henry had a large house built in 1885, which he called Holmwood, on a hill above the New Town.
+He was a justice of the peace and was on the School Board, as well as being a member of the New Town Bowling Club and the Eskdale Curling Club.
+He was also president of the Golf Club from 1903 to his death in 1909.

-His elder brother Richard ran Reid & Taylor alone while Fred was in France, but died at home (Holmwood) in December 1918 after a short illness, aged 44.
+Richard Graham ran Reid & Taylor alone while Fred was in France, but died in December 1918 after a short illness, aged 44.
 He had been married for five years but had no children.

 Fred moved into Holmwood and ran the company until 1933 when he too died young, at age 55, also with no children.